rackerlabs/technical-blog/_posts/2015-02-12-Introducing-PoshStack-the-PowerShell-client-for-OpenStack.md

 That's it; that's all it takes to create a server from PowerShell.
 No API calls, no urls to type, no headers or verbs or RESTful interface details.
 One line, in PowerShell, keeping with the typical PowerShell experience.

 ##What's the catch?
 The catch is: There is no catch.
-You can install PoshStack using two lines of PowerShell (one if you use a semi-colon [_grin_]) and get started today.
+You can install PoshStack using two lines of PowerShell (one if you use a semi-colon) and get started today.

 ##Okay, I'm in.
 How do I start?
 Simply go to the [PoshStack Github repository](https://github.com/DonSchenck/PoshStack) and follow the installation instructions.

 ##I don't have a cloud account
-That's fine; just surf on over to [Developer.Rackspace.Com](http://developer.rackspace.com) and start your Developer+ account: get $50 per month credit toward your bill for a year.
+That's fine; just surf on over to [developer.rackspace.com](http://developer.rackspace.com) and start your Developer+ account: get $50 per month credit toward your bill for a year.
 Experiment with PoshStack -- or any other OpenStack SDK for that matter -- and see how easy it is.
 You might even build that killer app you've been scheming.

 ##Questions?
 No problem.
-[Email our group](mailto:sdk-support@rackspace.com) and we'll get you up and running in no time.
+[Head on over to the Github repository](https://github.com/DonSchenck/PoshStack) and you'll be up and running in no time.

 If you're a Windows administrator or developer, and you're ready to hone your PowerShell skills and tackle "the cloud" at the same time, get PoshStack and get going right now.
 Who knows where it might lead?